SharkUncle/deep-abyss/Useful.md

 ## Awesome GPT Agents

-The repo contain awesome agents for Cybersecurity.
+The repo contain awesome agents for Cybersecurity for ChatGPT.

 The list contains a lot of resources, all the topics are included.
 From the malware analysis to the legal, you will find what you need.